WRTP

 WRTP (88.5 FM) is a radio station broadcasting a Christian adult contemporary format.
-Licensed to Franklinton, North Carolina, United States, it serves the Raleigh/Durham area.
-The station is currently owned by Radio Training Network, with studios on Falls of Neuse Road in north Raleigh.
+Licensed to Franklinton, North Carolina, United States, it serves the Raleigh–Durham area.
+The station is owned by Radio Training Network, with studios on Falls of Neuse Road in north Raleigh.
 Its transmitter is located near Warrenton.

 History

-After Carolina Christian Communications sold WRTP-AM and simulcast stations WRTG and WGSB to Radio Training Network, that company bought WHGG-FM 90.1 FM in Roanoke Rapids, which was licensed to a school, and changed its name to WRTP-FM.
+After Carolina Christian Communications sold WRTP (1530 AM) and simulcast stations WRTG and WGSB to Radio Training Network, that company bought WHGG-FM (90.1) in Roanoke Rapids, which was licensed to a school, and changed its name to WRTP-FM.
 The first translator, W216BN at 91.1 in Raleigh, signed on in 1999, giving the stations a nighttime signal in that area.
 W216BN moved from north Raleigh to the WSHA tower to prevent interference to WUNC-FM.
 Another translator was W257BH at 99.3 FM in Lizard Lick, serving eastern Wake County.
 In 2005, WRTP-FM moved to the 88.5 frequency, former home of WZRU.
-After WRTP-AM was sold to Que Pasa Radio, WRTP-FM continued to broadcast, having increased to 24 hours a day, on a network of translators stretching from Chapel Hill to Greenville.
+After WRTP (AM) was sold to Que Pasa Radio, WRTP-FM continued to broadcast, having increased to 24 hours a day, on a network of translators stretching from Chapel Hill to Greenville.

 In 2014, WRTP moved its license to the Raleigh exurb of Franklinton.